-We thank Yue Ren for his help with the implementation of our algorithms.
-We also thank Erich L. Kaltofen for his valuable suggestions on the complexity of factorizing multivariate polynomials.
+We thank the referees for their valuable suggestions.
+We thank Yue Ren for implementing some subroutines of our algorithms in Singular.
+We thank Erich L. Kaltofen for his valuable suggestions on the complexity of factorizing multivariate polynomials.
+Part of project was started during the Fall 2018 semester program in ICERM in Providence, Rhode Island where Mohab Safey El Din and Lihong Zhi participated.

-Mohab Safey El Din is supported by the ANR grant ANR-17-CE40-0009 GALOP and the PGMO grant GAMMA.
-Zhi-Hong Yang and Lihong Zhi are supported in part by the National Key Research Project of China 2016YFB0200504 and the National Natural Science Foundation of China under Grants 11571350.
+Mohab Safey El Din is supported by the ANR grant ANR-18-CE33-0011 Sesame, the PGMO grant Gamma and the European Union's Horizon2020 research and innovation programme under the Marie Skłodowska-Curie grantagreement Numb.
+813211 (POEMA).
+Zhi-Hong Yang is supported by NSF Grant CCF-1717100.
+Lihong Zhi is supported in part by the National Key Research Project of China 2018YFA0306702 and the National Natural Science Foundation of China under Grants 11571350.